Probing Cosmic Neutrino Background through Parametric Fluorescence: Supplemental Material of ``Probing Cosmic Neutrino Background through Parametric Fluorescence''

 It will be instructive to review the pure electromagnetic processes in nonlinear optics~\cite{Boyd2008} and outline the necessary procedure in accordance with the notations of the present work.
 For a dielectric medium, the polarization can be formally expanded as power series of the electric field in the weak-field approximation,

-where $\chi^{(1)}$ is known as the linear susceptibility of the medium, and $\chi^{(i)}$ (for $i > 1$) denotes the nonlinear susceptibilities.
-The linear susceptibility, corresponding to the diagram in Fig.~(\ref{fig:scheme2}a), is connected to the refractive index through $n = \sqrt{1+ \mathrm{Re}(\chi^{(1)})}$.
+where $\chi^{(1)}$ is known as the linear susceptibility of the medium, $\chi^{(i)}$ (for $i > 1$) denotes the nonlinear susceptibilities, {and $\mathcal{E}^{}_{j}$ (for $j = 1,2,3$) stands for the electric field.} The linear susceptibility, corresponding to the diagram in Fig.~(\ref{fig:scheme2}a), is connected to the refractive index through $n = \mathrm{Re} (\sqrt{1+\chi^{(1)}})$.
 The SPDC process is controlled by $\chi^{(2)}$ describing three photon couplings, which is a second-order process.
 Depicted by Fig.~(\ref{fig:scheme2}b), SPDC requires a three-level system, for which different levels are connected via the electric-dipole interaction $H^{}_{\bm{d}} = -\bm{d} \cdot \bm{\mathcal{E}}$.

 Suppose that the electromagnetic field is composed of plane waves with several discrete frequencies, $\bm{\mathcal{E}}(t, \bm{x}) = \sum^{}_{i}\bm{\mathcal{E}}(\bm{k}^{}_{i}) \cdot \mathrm{exp}(-i \omega^{}_{i} t )$ including both the positive and negative frequencies.
 Note that the spatial phase is implicitly incorporated in $\bm{\mathcal{E}}(\bm{k}^{}_{i})$.
 Under the perturbation of this field, the level coefficient of the virtual state $\left| \rm v \right>$ to the first order evolve as